JellyRollJunior/outfit-vault/README.md

     AKA KEEP YOUR FITS FRESH WITHOUT THE MENTAL STRAIN OF REMEMBERING EVERY OUTFIT.

 OutfitVault allows users to create, edit, and view their own outfits.
-Users take a photo of their outfit in-app, then provide a description, the season, and a favorite status.
-Once saved, users can view and edit the outfit, see chart statistics based on the outfits, and search for stores using the in-app map.
+OutfitVault uses CameraX to take a photo which is stored in external memory.
+The user then inputs outfit details which are stored in a local SQLite databse.
+Once saved, outfit statistics are drawn using MP Android Chart.
+Oufitvault also contains a map for finding clothing stores.

 ## Project Screen Shot(s)